sarahgoodwin93/project2-colourchange-challenge/README.md

 In the future there will be more levels of varying difficult.

-A future level will involve the colours becoming more difficult to differentiate between the game grid and the changed colour, such as shown on the static box image on the How to Play page.
+A future level will involve the colours becoming more difficult to differentiate between the game grid and the changed colour, the game will have different speeds as well.

 Other future features may include